 Successful criminal injury claims depend upon being able to prove two basic facts.

 Firstly, you will have to establish that you were the innocent victim of a criminal act and you had no part at all in provoking the attack.

 Secondly, you have to show evidence that the attack resulted in some kind of injury, whether physical or psychological.

-You are entitled to make a criminal injury claim for compensation even if you were not directly assaulted or attacked but you were witness to a violent crime.
-For example if you were witness to another person being beaten up or to an armed robbery.
-In these cases you may escape physically unscathed but the incident can have a profound effect on you mentally.
+You are entitled to make a criminal injury claim for compensation even if you were not directly assaulted or attacked, but you were witness to a violent crime.
+For example, if you were witness to another person being beaten up or to an armed robbery.
+In these cases, you may escape physically unscathed, but the incident can have a profound effect on you mentally.

 How Criminal Injury Claims Differ From Other Personal Injury Claims

 In broad terms, claiming compensation for an unprovoked criminal injury is similar to claiming compensation to any other type of personal injury that was due to no fault of yours.
-There is one difference however.
+There is one difference, however.

-With most personal injuries caused due to slips, trips and falls, workplace accidents, accident at a construction site or medical negligence, the claim is filed against the person responsible for the accident.
+With most personal injuries caused due to slips, trips and falls, workplace accidents, an accident at a construction site or medical negligence, the claim is filed against the person responsible for the accident.
 With criminal injury claims, this is not always possible.

 While you may be able to identify the assailant in the case of domestic violence, there is every chance that you may not be able to identify the attacker in the case of a sexual assault, home invasion, mugging or other similar incidents.
 In many cases, the perpetrators of random acts of violence are never caught.

 This could pose a major problem as it is impossible to seek redress from a criminal who remains unidentified.
 Even in the event that the perpetrator is arrested, charged and convicted of the crime, they are unlikely to have the funds to cover the claim.